TaimoorIkram/ferrum/README.md

 - Feature-rich CLI tool.
 - Quick data reads over large datasets with multi-threading.

+## The `Issues` Section in Doc Comments

+Throughout the code, you will see comments, regarding design descriptions, which are a fade overview of my intent to implement things in the structs and methods.
+In those comments, there is a specific section I want to throw some light on and that is the "Issues" section.

+The "Issues" section is written not to point out defects, but to indicate the future improvements so I do not forget.
+They will, at some point in time, be resolved and integrated into the system.
+Right now, building a foundation is more important.
+Having a list of what else to look forward to, in addition to future design bugs coming out of the foundation design, it is important to keep a list of these things by the side.
+That is exactly what this section is about.

 ## Project Structure

 Structure is key and so currently, the project progresses in the following directory structure.
 These file names are placeholders only.